keystonejs/keystone-nightwatch-e2e/README.md

 a particular application component is responsible for.
 This framework uses the [nightwatchjs.org](http://nightwatchjs.org/) functional test framework.
 Thus, if you will be contributing updates to this framework it is a good idea to have some familiarity with its concepts.
-If all you are interested in is writing your own e2e tests for your own application then you do not really need to become an expert in NightwatchJS but some familiarity with it is still greatly recommended.
+If all you are interested in is writing your own e2e tests for your own KeystoneJS application then you do not really need to become an expert in NightwatchJS but some familiarity with it is still greatly recommended since you will need to control the nightwatch configuration for your tests.
 Below we outline all you need to do to get started.

 ## Installation